athletestudio/api-assignment-backend/README.md

 }
 ```

-Setup MongoDB (or another NoSQL database) to store each newly formatted object.
+Setup MongoDB (or another NoSQL database) to store each newly formatted `athlete` object.

 `ageLabel` is a new data field which should be dynamically set as `Senior` or `Junior` for each athlete.
 Set the value to `Senior` if the athlete's age is equal to or greater than the average athlete age across the entire league.
 Set the value to `Junior` if the athlete's age is below the average athlete age across the entire league.